Book a free consultation today to get interior design support for your care home

 For any member of staff, you want to work in an environment that is warm, comfortable and provides facilities that make your job easier.
 In the case of a care home, this is even more essential, with staff working long, unsociable hours.

 By having a work environment your staff enjoy working in, they are much more likely to want to stay in their role, as well as being more productive during work hours.
-As we have seen, making subtle changes to the design of an environment can make a huge difference to wellbeing.
+As we have seen, making subtle changes to the design of an environment can make a huge difference to wellbeing in care homes.

 For instance, according to research by Cornell University Professor Dr. Alan Hedge, optimisation of natural light in a work environment significantly improves health and wellness among workers.
 In fact, this study showed that workers in daylight office environments reported a 51% drop in the incidence of eyestrain, a 63% drop in the incidence of headaches and a 56% reduction in drowsiness.